 It’s Always Sunni in Saudi Arabia

 Could the killing of Sheikh Nimr Al Nimr prove as costly a mistake for King Salman as the killing of the minor Bourbon prince Louis duc d’Eughien proved for Napoleon Bonaparte?
-Napoleon’s Chief Diplomat, Charles Talleyrand called the event “worse than a tragedy, a blunder!”.
+Napoleon’s Chief Diplomat, Charles Talleyrand, called the event “worse than a tragedy, a blunder!”
 It has already done so.
-Saudi Arabian embassies in Tehran, Baghdad, Beirut and New Delhi have been attacked by enraged Shiite mobs.
+Saudi Arabian embassies in Tehran, Baghdad, and Beirut have been attacked by enraged Shiite mobs and rocket attacks.
 Iran’s Ayatollahs and Hezbollah have now positioned themselves as the protectors of the oppressed Saudi Shia from “illegitimate” Saudi rule.
 Sheikh Nimr has become a Shia martyr against Sunni injustice, a core source of legitimacy in a culture haunted by the killings of the Prophet Muhammad’s grandson Imam Hussein Bin Ali at the hands of the Sunni Umayyad Caliph’s son, Yezid (who would go on to become Caliph) in the battle of Kerbala.

-Prince Mohammad bin Nayef (who signed the death warrants) and Mohammad bin Salman (who ordered the mass executions) have become “tainted” with the blood of their victims, not a promising omen for the next two kings of Saudi Arabia.
-A ceasefire, let alone any idea of rapprochement, with Zaydi Shia Houthi militants in Yemen has broken down as Saudi forces have become embroiled a “quagmire” in the Kingdom’s underbelly, just as Nasser’s expeditionary force was in the late 1960s.
-A Saudi Talleyrand (not the current outspoken Foreign Minister, Abdel Al Jubeir!) might well conclude that the mass executions of January 2016 were more than a tragedy; they were a blunder.
+Prince Mohammad bin Nayef and Mohammad bin Salman have become tainted with the blood of their victims, not a promising omen for the next two kings of Saudi Arabia.
+A ceasefire, let alone any idea of rapprochement, with Zaydi Shia Houthi militants in Yemen has broken down as Saudi forces have become embroiled in a quagmire in the Kingdom’s underbelly.
+The political arithmetic and political message to their subjects is the same: death awaits any Saudi who threatens the rule of the House of Saud.